-Antioch New England University is one of five campuses of Antioch University which is accredited by the Higher Learning Commission.
-The Higher Learning Commission is an independent corporation and one of two commission members of the North Central Association of Colleges and Schools (NCA), which is one of six regional institutional accreditors in the United States.
-The Higher Learning Commission accredits degree-granting post-secondary educational institutions in the North Central region.
+Antioch University New England is one of five campuses of Antioch University which is accredited by the Higher Learning Commission.
+The Higher Learning Commission (HLC) is an independent corporation that was founded in 1895 as one of six regional institutional accreditors in the United States.
+HLC accredits degree-granting post-secondary educational institutions in the North Central region.
 See the Higher Learning Commission website for its student complaint process.

 A complete list of Antioch University academic programs that have been granted programmatic or specialized accreditation is available online here.

 All Antioch University New England degree programs are also approved by the New Hampshire Department of Education ; Division of Higher Education ; Higher Education Commission.

 The Dance/Movement Therapy Program was one of the first to be approved by the American Dance Therapy Association (ADTA).

 Clinical Mental Health Counseling Program is accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP)

 The Marriage and Family Therapy Program is accredited by the Commission on Accreditation for Marriage and Family Therapy Education (COAMFTE).